-One of the big selling points that Apple is promoting, is the fact that this new method will eliminate the possibility of security breaches that are occurring all too often these days with big retailers and credit card companies.
-The existing method of credit card payments (using credit card numbers) leaves our accounts open and exposed for possible thieves to steal.
+One of the big selling points that Apple is promoting is the fact that this new method will eliminate the possibility of security breaches that are occurring all too often these days with prominent retailers and credit card companies.
+The existing way of credit card payments (using credit card numbers) leaves our accounts open and exposed for possible thieves to steal.

 In addition to keeping your payment information safe and secure, Apple also promises that it won’t track what you buy or how much you paid.
 This has been another big concern raised by consumers recently.

-What are the other programs or apps that Apple Pay uses to make transactions work?
+What are the other programs or apps that Apple Pay users to make transactions work?

-iTunes is a media player originally released over a decade ago, and is available in 23 different languages around the world.
-There are over 800 million iTunes accounts in use today, and at one point Apple was adding 500,000 new accounts every day.
+iTunes is a media player initially released over a decade ago and is available in 23 different languages around the world.
+There are over 800 million iTunes accounts in use today, and at one point, Apple was adding 500,000 new accounts every day.
 It only made sense for Apple to take advantage of this, one of the largest and most widely used apps in the world.

-By expanding this program to include the new Apple Pay app, they are essentially “piggy-backing” on an already established and secure system.
-The Passbook application, recently announced the Touch ID fingerprint scanner and an API being added to their list of features.
+By expanding this program to include the new Apple Pay app, they are essential “piggy-backing” on an already established and secure system.
+The Passbook application recently announced the Touch ID fingerprint scanner and an API being added to their list of features.